jedisct1/libsodium-doc/usage/README.md

 Haveged should only be used as a very last resort.
 It hasn't received any updates for 10+ years, and shouldn't be trusted as a single entropy source, especially on virtualized environments.

+[Jent](http://www.chronox.de/jent/doc/CPU-Jitter-NPTRNG.html) is a better alternative, but most Linux distributions don't offer it as an installable package yet.

 Applications can warn users about the Linux RNG not being seeded before calling `sodium_init()` using code similar to the following:

 ```c